moq-wg/moq-transport/draft-lcurley-warp.md

 The default value is 0.

 * `order`.
-A numeric priority such that the smaller values take priority.
+A numeric value indicating the delivery order ({{delivery-order}}).
-A sender SHOULD transmit layers with smallest value first, effectively starving layers with larger values during congestion.
+A sender SHOULD transmit layers with smallest value first, as bandwidth permits.
 If two layers use the same value, they SHOULD be round-robined.
 Note that layers can still arrive out of the intended order due to packet loss.
 The default value is 0.